Encounter-based model of a run-and-tumble particle: Conclusion

 \section{Conclusion}

-The main conclusion of our paper is that it is possible to extend the encounter-based framework for modeling Brownian motion in partially reactive media to other forms of stochastic dynamics.
-Although we focused on a run-and-tumble model, we expect that other examples could be developed in an analogous fashion.
-The main nontrivial step is identifying an appropriate functional $\ell_t$ that characterizes the amount of time that a particle is in contact with a reactive substrate.
-In the case of an RTP, this consisted of a weighted local time that only accumulates when the RTP is in the velocity state moving away rather than towards the given boundary.
-The evolution equation of the joint probability density (propagator) for particle position $\X_t \in \R^d$ and the functional $\ell_t$, $P(\x,\ell,t)$, is identical to that of the marginal density $p(\x,t)$, but with a modified boundary condition at the reactive surface that conserves probability in the extended phase space.
-(Both $p$ and $P$ could be vector-valued when there are internal particle states eg. the velocity states of an RTP.)
-Laplace transforming the propagator with respect to $\ell$ yields a BVP involving a constant rate of absorption.
-The inverse Laplace transform of the solution to the BVP then determines $P(\x,\ell,t)$.
-The marginal density is now defined according to $p^{\Psi}(\x,t)=\int_0^{\infty}\Psi(\ell)P(\x,\ell,t)d\ell$, where $\Psi(\ell)=\P[\widehat{\ell}>\ell]$ and $\widehat{\ell}$ is a random threshold that determines when absorption occurs.
-The general probabilistic framework is summarized in Fig. \ref{fig5}.
+The main conclusion of the paper is that it is possible to extend the encounter-based framework for modeling Brownian motion in partially reactive media to the case of an RTP.
+The main difference from the diffusive case is that the local time is now a discrete rather than a continuous random variable, which counts the number of collisions of the RTP with a totally reflecting boundary.
+Partial absorption is incorporated by introducing a stopping time that determines when the local time crosses a random threshold.
+The steps of the encounter-based method for both a Brownian particle and an RTP then proceed as follows: \begin{enumerate} \item Solve the BVP for the marginal probability density $p(\x,t)$ in the case of a constant rate of absorption $\kappa_0$ using a radiation boundary condition.
+(This is equivalent to the Robin boundary condition in the case of diffusion.) \item Identify $p(\x,t)$ as the (discrete or continuous) Laplace transform of the local time propagator $P(\x,\ell,t)$, in which the Laplace variable is determined by $\kappa_0$.
+(Both $p$ and $P$ could be vector-valued when there are internal particle states such as the velocity states of an RTP.) \item Invert the Laplace transform to obtain $P(\x,\ell,t)$. \item Define the general marginal density acording to

-This work complements previous studies where we extended the encounter-based model of diffusion-mediated surface reactions to partially absorbing interior substrates \cite{Bressloff22,Bressloff22a}.
-For this class of problem, the particle freely enters and exits a substrate ${\mathcal U}$ and can only be absorbed when it is in the interior of ${\mathcal U}$.
-The basic steps of Fig. \ref{fig5} still hold, except that $\ell_t$ is now a Brownian functional known as the occupation or residence time, which specifies the amount of time the particle spends within ${\mathcal U}$ over the time interval $[0,t]$.
+where $\Psi(\ell)=\P[\widehat{\ell}>\ell]$ and $\widehat{\ell}$ is the random threshold that determines when absorption occurs. \end{enumerate} The general probabilistic framework is summarized in Fig. \ref{fig5}.